Vegan Dips, Salad Dressings, and Sauces

 Serves: 6

 Tastes just like pumpkin pie!
-One of the best vegan dips around Thanksgiving time.
+An excellent choice around Thanksgiving time.

 FOR THE DIP

-• 8 ounces vegan cream cheese, softened (I like Tofutti Better Than Cream Cheese)
+• 8 ounces vegan cream cheese, softened (I like Tofutti Better Than Cream Cheese -- while it's not organic, it IS non-GMO)*

 • 1 cup organic powdered sugar